 I’ve been there.
 I’ve failed.
 I’ve lost money.
 I’ve let fear prevent me from doing what I love.
 I want to share my story and lessons learned, so you don't have to learn things the hard way like I did.
 I want to give you the advice I wish I had when I first started.
 To answer the question, “now what?” for illustrators and letterers that are unsure how to take the next leap in their freelance career.

 Before you can become a freelance success story, you need to spend dedicated time to understand your craft and find your voice before you try to make money from it.
 This includes daily deliberate practice, self-education, and old-fashioned hard work.
 Whatever your focus is, you need to explore it thoroughly and fall in love with the process of making.

-Let people watch you grow till you have the social proof that your work is hireable.
+Let people watch you grow till you have the social proof that your work is hirable.

 During this first exploratory phase, you should be creating passion projects to get your start till you find what niche of illustration makes you the happiest.
 These side projects are also a gateway to getting noticed on social media.

 You can begin building an audience from day one without having a website, portfolio, or any experience.
-Let people watch you grow till you have the social proof that your work is hireable.
+Let people watch you grow till you have the social proof that your work is hirable.

 In my class, I show exactly what kind of social media platforms you need to be focusing on, how often you need to post, and how you can start reaching out to potential clients to make real connections for the future.